keboola/website/_solutions/solutions.md

       delivery routes to multichannel marketing.
 They grew a hundred percent faster than the closest competitors.
   - name: MULTICHANNEL MARKETING
-    desc: Major world shoe producer has been using Keboola to integrate all of the omnichannel data, created machine learning segmentations and orchestrates campaigns from Keboola to Silverpop, web and online advertising with reported over 20% increase in work efficiency.
+    desc: A major world shoe producer has been using Keboola to integrate all of the omnichannel data, create machine learning segmentation and orchestrate campaigns from Silverpop.
+This resulted in 20% increase in work efficiency.
   - name: OUT OF STOCK REPORTS IN 7 DAYS
     desc: Pietro Filipi has gone from bunch of old IT systems to company wide out off stock reports in 7days!
 Increasing profitability by tens of percent!